 No prerequisites or co-requisites.

 The group meets for a two-hour session on Wednesdays from 5:00 pm to 7:00 pm.
 These sessions are devoted to discussion of environmental law practice, led by NRDC attorneys and visiting experts.
 At the seminars, speakers lead discussions on current issues in environmental law, as well as environmental lawyering skills, strategies and tactics.
 At one session, students participate in a moot court argument of a pending environmental case.
-Interested students will be given a copy of the term's current seminar schedule by contacting the clinic's support person, Jane Schuldiner, via email.
+Interested students will be given a copy of the term's current seminar schedule by contacting the clinic's support person, Paulina Muratore, via email.